shane-mason/FieldStation42/README.md

 * Add your own content (videos)
 * Configure your stations
     * In the confs directory
+    * NOTE: Currently py modules are used - this is being changed now to use JSON files to define channels.
 * Generate a weekly schedule
     * Use `station_42.py`
 * Watch TV